This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - It’s said that one of Walt Disney’s favorite pieces of animation was when Cinderella’s fairy godmother transformed her torn dress into a beautiful white ball gown.

 - Cinderella loses a shoe three times in the movie, once when she is delivering breakfast, a second time when she runs from the ball and a third time going down the steps on her wedding day.

 - The story of Cinderella takes place over a 24 hour period.
 She is shown at the start of the day cleaning, going to the ball that night, then trying on the glass slipper the next morning.

-Next on our Disney princesses list is Sleeping Beauty, a.k.a.
-Aurora.
+Next on our Disney princesses list is Sleeping Beauty, also referred to as Aurora and Briar Rose.
 Released in 1959, this Disney movie was based on another story by Charles Perrault, The Sleeping Beauty.

 Fun Facts About Aurora: